XmHongBIT/MRI-GNP/README.md

 ## Data availability and reproducibility materials

 This repository contains the code and reproducibility materials accompanying the MRI-GNP study.
-Materials are released under two access regimes, summarised below.

 ### Key files